equinor/webviz-archived/README.md

 ## Installation

-python dependencies can be installed with
+Python dependencies can be installed with

     pip install -r requirements.txt

-In addition, building webviz requires [node.js](https://nodejs.org).
-Then installation can be done with
+In addition, building `webviz` requires [npm](https://www.npmjs.com/get-npm).
+When `npm` is available in your `PATH`, building and installation can be done with

     make build && make install